10 Real Estate Entry-Level Jobs For Beginners With No Experience

 Education Requirements

 While a high school diploma may be sufficient for some positions, most employers prefer candidates with a bachelor's degree, particularly in fields like Marketing, Business, or Communications.
-Experience necessary can vary depending on your real estate company’s campaign, however, knowledge of digital marketing tools, social media platforms, and graphic design software can be highly advantageous in this role.
+The necessary experience can vary depending on your real estate company’s campaign; however, knowledge of digital marketing tools, social media platforms, and graphic design software can be highly advantageous in this role.

 Average Yearly Salary